creativescala/creative-scala/book/src/pages/setup/intellij.md

 ## IntelliJ

 IntelliJ is an integrated development environment (IDE) for Scala and other programming languages.
-It integrates an number of programming tools into one application, and we recommend it for people who are used to using other IDEs such as Visual Studiol or Eclipse.
+It integrates an number of programming tools into one application.
+We do not recommend using IntelliJ, but some people are used to using it or other IDEs such as Visual Studio or Eclipse and so we have instructions here.

 Start by [downloading][intellij-download] and installing IntelliJ.
 You can use the free community edition for Creative Scala.
 When installing IntelliJ you will be asked a lot of questions.
 You can accept the defaults for the most part.
 When you are asked about "featured plugins", *make sure you install the Scala plug-in*.